skhan-tech/skhan-tech.github.io/_posts/2020-04-03-Classifying-The-Web.md

 **Sanity Testing**

 One final step here is to not test my model against some sample data from Common Crawl.
 I took a few random business-related websites and ran them through my model.
 The first website below was for a manufacture in China that my model classified correctly.
-The second was a business in Cincinatti, Ohio that was selling tickets to a play which was also classified correctly.
+The second was a business in Cincinnati, Ohio that was selling tickets to a play which was also classified correctly.
 The last one however was a mobile phone review site which was incorrectly classified as a business.
 It is expected to get some false positives in a dataset like this but overall the model is doing a pretty good job.

 <img src="../images/post4/svc_test.png" alt="test" title="test" width="1000" height="350" />

 # Step 3 - Big Data Processing

 Now that I have a model that works and a dataset that is prepped I need to determine an efficient approach to running my model against the Common Crawl data.
-For the purposes of this excercise I will be taking a 1% random sample of the 260 terabyte Common Crawl file from Februrary 2020.
+For the purposes of this exercise I will be taking a 1% random sample of the 260 terabyte Common Crawl file from February 2020.
 This sample will contain about 2.6 terabytes of information on 25 million web pages.
 Based on the Central Limit Theorem, this should be a very representative sample of the overall population.

 <img src="../images/post4/cc_sample.png" alt="sample" title="sample" width="230" height="326" />